EPS File Type- The quick facts

 EPS stands for Encapsulated PostScript.
 Files that contain the .eps file extension often contain images and text.
-The EPS files are used by a variety of computer drawing applications.
+A variety of computer drawing applications use EPS files.
 In some cases, a file with a .eps extension may also contain font design information.

-The EPS file format supports transparency, linked files and thumbnail imaging of documents.
-It also allows certain types of files to be opened up across multiple operating systems, ensuring that a user can open the file even if he or she is not running on the same operating system or with the same computer application as the individual who created the file initially.
+The EPS file format supports transparency, linked files, and thumbnail imaging of documents.
+It also allows certain types of files to be opened up across multiple operating systems, ensuring that a user can open the file even if they are not running on the same operating system or with the same computer application as the individual who created the file initially.

 How to open EPS files

 We have identified 5 EPS openers that are compatible with this specific type of EPS file.

 Programs that open Encapsulated PostScript files